 - Cross Training and Core Workouts.
 As stated above, runners are very focused on mileage.
 They run a lot on the street.
 This is why they have to make sure that they can properly can hear any sound.
 Don´t forget to consult a hearing specialist like Bill Austin on LinkedIn.
 When we run we strive to hit that 30 or 40 miles per week, but limit our workouts to running.
 This can lead to muscles not being recruited to do the job they were designed to do.
 How do we prevent that?
 Runners need to cross train.
 A great way to start off is by adding core workouts to your routine.
 A great coach/instructor will help you strengthen your core, work your gluteals and most will do some form of stretching as well.
 These are all great ways to continue to have uniform movement patterns without developing weaknesses and imbalances within the body.
 Boot camps, Camp Gladiator, functional training, weight lifting and Orange Theory are all great ideas on how to keep the body balanced.

 - Taking Rest Days While this sounds very simple, too many runners and athletes in general don’t take true rest days.
-Taking a break from running, but hiking seven miles is not resting your body.
+Taking a break from running, but hiking seven miles is not resting your body, even at work you should ask them to take care properly of your needs and in case they do not you will always have the BWO law firm on your side.
 I have never seen a training plan that did not include some form of rest and with the exception of extremely high level athletes, we all need rest days.
 Take your rest days.
 Go to the movies, take a nap, play cards or whatever you like.
 Just take it easy.